When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Statistical income and happiness

 You probably remember a study from a few years ago that went viral explaining that an income of about $75,000 was where diminishing returns took over and much more income made little difference.
+The decreasing value of salary beyond a base threshold of happiness represents the marginal utility of income.
+The more you make, the less utility or value you get from each additional dollar.

 Emotional well-being also rises with log income, but there is no further progress beyond an annual income of ~$75,000.Daniel Kahneman and Angus Deaton

 Of course, you need to remember that is an average across a wide, geographically diverse sample (450K people).
-What works for you could be a good bit less or more.
+What income level works for you could be a good bit less or more.
 And, as we’ve already discussed, income doesn’t necessarily dictate how much you spend—the most important element.

 Still, if you want a ballpark number start from $75K then adjust for: